Help Us Build

 Core Volunteers & Habitat University

 Anyone can become a Core Volunteer.
 No construction experience is necessary.
 All we ask is a commitment to volunteer once a month.
-All prospective Core Volunteers must complete our construction training program, Habitat University, a 7 step process from a Habitat orientation, to raising the walls, roofing, siding, windows, (and much more!) all the way to the dedication day where the family closes on their affordable loan and we celebrate their new homeownership, made possible by volunteers like you!
+All prospective Core Volunteers must complete our construction training program called Habitat University.
+All the requirements for Habitat University are listed below including a video of the dedication day where the family closes on their affordable loan and we celebrate their new homeownership, made possible by volunteers like you!